© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 Safeguarding Children Partnership

-priority for Hampshire agencies.
-The UK Government details the ‘Statutory guidance on
+Hampshire agencies.
+The UK Government details the ‘Statutory guidance on inter-agency working to

 NSPCC

-all those involved in childcare about the difficult subjects associated with ‘What is child
+involved in childcare about the difficult subjects associated with ‘What is child abuse?’ and their

 Here are a few of the many areas covered by NSPCC.